Medical student fitness to practise

 Referring a student to fitness to practise procedures

-- If a student’s behaviour suggests they may be a risk to patients or the public, or may bring the profession into disrepute, it is appropriate to consider their fitness to practise through a formal procedure.
+- If a student’s behaviour suggests they may be a risk to patients or the public, or may undermine public confidence in the profession, it is appropriate to consider their fitness to practise through a formal procedure.

 - The decision to refer to a fitness to practise investigation may be based on evidence considered by a low-level concerns committee or by an individual, depending on the medical school’s process.
 It could be because of a single significant event or a pattern of behaviour, and may also be the result of educational remediation that has failed to resolve the issue.